jamesbuckett/ckad-bookmarks/README.md

 # CKAD bookmarks
-A sample set of bookmarks to assist in the CKAD exam.
+A set of bookmarks to assist in the CKAD exam.

 ## Disclaimer